 One of Manchester’s top hospitals St. Sharts in Middleton was on lock down this morning following the theft of a vital organ intended for a patient transplant.

-Flynn’s most famous story was hospital nurse Batty McFlange who in 2009 was arrested in the Arndale centre attempting to sell human eyes to Flynn in return for Argos vouchers.
-He also exposed the back street dentists using rotten teeth stolen from dental waste bins as replacements in unsuspecting patients mouths.
+Flynn’s most famous story was the hospital nurse Batty McFlange arrested in 2009 in the Arndale centre trying to sell human eyes to Flynn in return for Argos vouchers.
+He also exposed the back-street dentists using rotten teeth stolen from dental waste bins as replacements in unsuspecting patients’ mouths.

 “…his new knee was in fact from a cow and it was attached backwards.”

 “At first it was breast implants with water balloons,” said Mr Muff.
 “Then it was toothpaste being used in penis enlargements.
 These days how can you be sure where your new lung has come from?”

 Last year Quinton Areola from Ashton-under-Lyne needed an urgent knee replacement but NHS waiting times forced him to find a back street ‘doctor’ willing operate for money.

 Mr Areola said: “When I paid he assured me it was safe.
 His surgery was in an abandoned warehouse.”

 When Mr Areola awoke he discovered to his horror that his new knee was from a cow and attached backwards.

 Black marketers are also searching for people in financial dire straits hoping to buy organs from them.
 GMP acknowledge that so called ‘cash for organs’ is becoming dangerous after they found a drug addict sold a kidney for two wraps of heroin and a Cornetto.

 DCI Flashgash asked the public to be vigilant.
 “Be aware of anyone buying large amounts of ice or if you hear of anyone in a pub trying to sell a liver, then we ask you please call us.”